SebastianWalker/ESP8266-12F-Splunk-HEC/README.md

 ## The what and why...
 ### General
-This repository is just for me to learn how to use Github.
+* This repository is just for me to learn how to use Github.
-This Readme is just my personal note taking on my endeavour to learn.
+* This Readme is just my personal note taking on my endeavour to learn.
 And so i have a place to review how i did this when i'm old.. :D

 ### Specific
-I have a few ESP8266-12F..
+* I have a few ESP8266-12F..
-I always wanted to use them for their wifi cababiliteis... didnt have a project/time so far.
+* I always wanted to use them for their wifi cababilities... didnt have a project/time so far.
-I am implementing Splunk at work.
+* I am implementing Splunk at work.
 Learning on the go.. why not play with it at home too..
+* I can run splunk in a docker on my QNAP NAS..

 ### Scope
-Everything i learn / do to get the ESP8266 to talk to Splunk on my NAS.
+* Everything i learn / do to get the ESP8266 to talk to Splunk on my NAS.
+* Let's learn...Splunk, Docker, ESP8266, Markdown, ...

 ## Documentation
 * [IoT Framework](https://github.com/maakbaas/esp8266-iot-framework)